Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 The treating specialists are usually cardiologists, surgeons and phlebologists.

-Basically, such patients are prescribed a course (about 12 months, but treatment can take up to 2 years) hormone therapy in the form of fairly high doses of anti-inflammatory glucocorticosteroids.
+Basically, such patients are prescribed a course (about 12 months, but treatment can last for 2 years) hormonal therapy in the form of fairly high doses of anti-inflammatory glucocorticosteroids.

-Patients with threatening blindness are prescribed Prednisolone (so-called pulse therapy).
-This drug is taken strictly after meals at least three times a day, in a total volume of up to 61 milligrams.
+Patients with threatened blindness are prescribed Prednisolone (so-called pulse therapy).
+This drug is taken strictly after meals, at least three times a day, in a total volume of up to 61 milligrams.

 In some cases, even 61 milligrams of daily intake is ineffective, and the dose is increased even to 92 mg.
-However, the exact amount of the drug can only be calculated by the treating specialist.
+However, only the treating specialist can calculate the exact volume of the drug.

-Prednisolone, even at the initial stage of administration, causes favorable dynamics: the temperature drops, the patient's appetite and mood improve, the erythrocyte sedimentation rate reaches the norm.
+Prednisolone, even at the initial stage of administration, causes favorable dynamics: the temperature drops, the patient’s appetite and mood improve, and the erythrocyte sedimentation rate reaches normal.

-This high dose is applied in the first month of treatment, after which it is gradually reduced.
+This high dose is used in the first month of treatment, after which it is gradually reduced.

-In the event of a threat of serious consequences (for example, with individual intolerance to this drug), the patient is initially administered intravenously once with 1 gram of methylprednisolone.
+If there is a threat of serious consequences (for example, in case of individual intolerance to this drug), the patient is initially administered intravenously 1 gram of methylprednisolone once.

-Simultaneously with Prednisolone, patients are prescribed vasodilators and vasoconstrictors.
+Along with Prednisolone, patients are prescribed vasodilating and vasodilating medications.

-With a complicated course of the disease (the occurrence of aneurysms and thrombosis), as well as the ineffectiveness of drugs, they resort to vascular surgery.
-Naturally, with an early diagnosis, the prognosis for a cure will be more optimistic.
+In case of a complicated course of the disease (the occurrence of aneurysms and thrombosis), as well as the ineffectiveness of medications, vascular surgery is resorted to.
+Naturally, with an early diagnosis, the prognosis for cure will be more optimistic.

 1. Superficial temporal artery, atemporalis superficialis.
 One or two terminal branches of the external carotid artery.
-Together with the ear-temporal nerve, they go in front of the auricle.
+Together with the auriculotemporal nerve they go in front of the auricle.
 Rice.
 A, B.

 2. Branch of the parotid gland, ramus parotideus.
-It supplies blood to the gland of the same name.
+Supplies blood to the gland of the same name.
 Rice.
 A.

 3. Transverse artery of the face, a. transversa faciei (facialis).
-Passes below the zygomatic arch under the fascia of the parotid gland in the direction of the cheek.
+Passes below the zygomatic arch under the fascia of the parotid gland towards the cheek.
 Rice.
 A.

-4. Anterior ear branches, rami auriculares anteriores.
+4. Anterior auricular branches, rami auriculares anteriores.
 Numerous branches to the auricle and external auditory canal.
 Rice.
 A.

-5. The zygomatic-orbital artery, azygomati-coorbitalis.
+5. Zygomaticoorbital artery, azygomaticoorbitalis.
 Passes above the zygomatic arch to the lateral edge of the orbit.
 Rice.
 A.

 6. Middle temporal artery, a. temporalis media.
-It departs above the zygomatic arch and supplies blood to the muscle of the same name.
+It extends above the zygomatic arch and supplies blood to the muscle of the same name.
 Rice.
 A.

 7. Frontal branch, ramus frontalis.
 Anterior branch of the superficial temporal artery.
-It anastomoses with the vessel of the same name on the opposite side, the supraorbital and supratrochlear arteries (branches of the internal carotid artery).
+Anastomoses with the vessel of the same name on the opposite side, the supraorbital and supratrochlear arteries (branches of the internal carotid artery).
 Rice.
 A.

-10. Deep ear artery, auricularis profunda.
-Goes back and up to the temporomandibular joint, external auditory canal and tympanic membrane.
+10. Deep auricular artery, aauricularis profunda.
+It goes back and up to the temporomandibular joint, external auditory canal and eardrum.
 Rice.
 B.

 11. Anterior tympanic artery, a. tympanica anterior.
-Accompanied by chorda tympani, it enters the tympanic cavity through the stony-tympanic fissure.
+Accompanied by the chorda tympani, it enters the tympanic cavity through the petrotympanic fissure.
 Rice.
 B.

-12. Inferior alveolar artery, a alveolaris inferior.
-Passes between the medial pterygoid muscle and the branch of the lower jaw.
-In the canalis mandibulae it continues to the mental foramen.
+12. The inferior alveolar artery, a alveolaris inferior.
+Passes between the medial pterygoid muscle and the ramus of the mandible.
+The canalis mandibulae continues to the mental foramen.
 Rice.
 B.

 13. Dental branches, rami demotes.
 They go to the roots of the teeth.
 Rice.
 B. 13a Periodental branches, rami peridentales.

-14. Maxillary-hyoid branch, ramus mylohyoideus.
-It starts in front of the opening of the lower jaw and with n.mylohioideus lies in the groove of the same name.
+14. Mylohyoid branch, ramus mylohyoideus.
+It begins in front of the opening of the lower jaw and with n.mylohioideus lies in the groove of the same name.
 Anastomoses with a.submentalis.
 Rice.
 B.

-15. Chin branch, ramus mentalis.
+15. Mental branch, ramus mentalis.
 Terminal branch of the inferior alveolar artery.
-Blood supply to the chin.
+Supplies blood to the chin.
 Rice.
 B.

 16. Middle meningeal artery, a. teningea media.
-It passes medially from t. pterygoideus lat and enters the middle cranial fossa through the spinous foramen, where it branches into terminal branches.
+It passes medially from the pterygoideus lat and through the foramen spinosum enters the middle cranial fossa, where it branches into terminal branches.
 Rice.
 B, V.

 17. Accessory branch, ramus accessorius.
-It starts from the middle meningeal or maxillary artery and supplies the auditory tube, pterygoid muscles.
-Penetrates the skull through the foramen ovale and branches in the hard shell around the ganglion mgeminale.
+It starts from the middle meningeal or maxillary artery and supplies the auditory tube and pterygoid muscles.
+Penetrates the skull through the foramen ovale and branches into the hard shell around the ganglion mgeminale.

 18. Stony branch, ramus petrosus.
-It originates from the middle meningeal artery in the cranial cavity.
-It anastomoses with the stylomastoid artery through the cleft of the canal of the greater stony nerve.
+It starts from the middle meningeal artery in the cranial cavity.
+Through the cleft canal, the greater petrosal nerve anastomoses with the stylomastoid artery.
 Rice.
 IN.

 19. Superior tympanic artery, a. tympanica superior.
 It lies next to the stony branch and, together with n.petrosus minor, penetrates into the tympanic cavity.
 Rice.
 IN.

 21. Parietal branch, ramus parietalis.
-Blood supply to the back of the hard shell in the region of the cranial vault.
+Supplies blood to the posterior part of the dura mater in the area of the cranial vault.
 Rice.
 IN.

 22. Orbital branch, ramus orbitalis.
 Passes through the superior orbital fissure to the lacrimal gland.
 Rice.
 IN.

 23. Anastomotic branch [[with lacrimal artery]], ramus anastomoricus [].
 Rice.
 B. 23a Pterygomeningeal artery, apterygomeningea.
 It starts from the maxillary or middle meningeal arteries and enters the skull through the foramen ovale.
-It supplies blood to the muscle that strains the palatine curtain, the pterygoid muscles, the auditory tube, the dura mater and the trigeminal ganglion.
+It supplies blood to the tensor velum palatini muscle, the pterygoid muscles, the auditory tube, the dura mater of the brain, and the trigeminal ganglion.

-24. Chewing artery, a. masseterica.
-Passes over the notch of the lower jaw and supplies blood to the muscle of the same name.
+24. Masticatory artery, a. masseterica.
+It passes over the notch of the lower jaw and supplies blood to the muscle of the same name.
 Rice.
 B.

-25. Anterior deep temporal artery, and temporalis profunda anterior.
+25. The anterior deep temporal artery, and temporalis profunda anterior.
 It goes up and enters the temporalis muscle.
 Rice.
 B. 25a Posterior temporal artery, a. temporalis profundae anterior.

-26. Pterygoid branches, rami pterygoidei.
-Blood supply to the pterygoid muscles.
+26. Wing-shaped branches, rami pterygoidei.
+The pterygoid muscles supply blood.
 Rice.
 B.

 27. Buccal artery, a. buccalis.
-Passes along the buccal muscle forward and down.
-Blood supply to the cheek and gums.
+Passes forward and downward along the buccal muscle.
+Supplies blood to the cheek and gum.
 Rice.
 B.

 28. Posterior superior alveolar artery, a. alveolaris superior posterior.
 Its branches enter the alveolar canals and supply blood to the upper molars, gums and mucous membrane of the maxillary sinus.
 Rice.
 B.

 29. Dental branches, rami dentales.
-They go to the roots of the molars of the upper jaw.
+They are directed to the roots of the maxillary molars.
 Rice.
 B. 29a Periodental branches, rami peridentales.

-Temporal arteritis - what is it and what threatens?
+Temporal arteritis – what is it and what does it mean?

-Temporal arteritis (giant cell arteritis, Horton's disease) is an inflammatory disease of medium and large arteries.
-In general, all the arteries of the body are prone to inflammation, but most often the disease affects the arteries of the head and neck.
-It is this localization of foci of inflammation that makes the disease very dangerous, because among its complications are impaired blood flow, partial or complete blindness, and even a stroke.
+Temporal arteritis (giant cell arteritis, Horton's disease) is an inflammatory disease of the medium and large arteries.
+In general, all arteries of the body are susceptible to inflammation, but most often the disease affects the arteries of the head and neck.
+It is precisely this localization of foci of inflammation that makes the disease very dangerous, because its complications include impaired blood flow, partial or complete blindness, and even stroke.

-In addition, a characteristic feature of the disease is the formation of granulomas on the walls of blood vessels, which, as a result, can lead to blockage of the arteries and thrombosis.
+In addition, a characteristic feature of the disease is the formation of granulomas on the walls of blood vessels, which can consequently lead to blockage of the lumens of the arteries and thrombosis.

-People aged 50-70 years are most often affected by this disease.
+People aged 50-70 years most often suffer from this disease.

-Most often, the disease develops after 50 years, and its peak falls on the age of 70 years and more.
+Most often, the disease develops after 50 years of age, and its peak occurs at the age of 70 years or more.
 It is noteworthy that women predominate in the risk group - according to statistics, they suffer from arteritis 3 times more often than men.

-But, fortunately, temporal arteritis is successfully treated today, which distinguishes it favorably from other inflammatory diseases of the body.
-And yet, to have at least a superficial knowledge of the causes, symptoms, methods of diagnosing and treating arteritis is sometimes vital.
+But, fortunately, temporal arteritis is now successfully treated, which distinguishes it from other inflammatory diseases of the body.
+And, nevertheless, having at least a superficial knowledge of the causes, symptoms, methods of diagnosing and treating arteritis is sometimes vital.

 Causes of temporal arteritis

-In addition, in some cases, severe infectious diseases, the treatment of which was accompanied by the use of strong antibiotics, can be the impetus for the development of temporal arteritis.
-In addition, inflammation can be triggered by certain viruses that, once in the body, affect the walls of weakened arteries.
+In addition, in some cases, the impetus for the development of temporal arteritis may be severe infectious diseases, the treatment of which was accompanied by the use of strong antibiotics.
+In addition, inflammation can be triggered by certain viruses, which, when entering the body, affect the walls of weakened arteries.

-The first alarming symptom that should not be ignored is the sudden onset of a sharp pain in the temples and radiating pain in the tongue, neck and even shoulders.
+The first alarming symptom that cannot be ignored is the sudden onset of sharp pain in the temples and radiating pain in the tongue, neck and even shoulders.

 Throbbing pain in the temples may be the first symptom of temporal arthritis.

-A clear sign of developing temporal arteritis is a throbbing pain in the temples.
-Moreover, simultaneously with the pain symptom, a pronounced pulsation of the temporal artery can be felt during palpation.
+A clear sign of developing temporal arteritis is throbbing pain in the temples.
+Moreover, simultaneously with the pain symptom, a pronounced pulsation of the temporal artery can be felt upon palpation.

 Very often, attacks of pain are accompanied by partial or complete loss of vision, which can last from several minutes to many hours.
 In this case, we are talking about progressive inflammation of the arteries and damage to the eye vessels.

-In addition, secondary symptoms may also indicate inflammation of the temporal arteries, among which the following should be noted:
+In addition, secondary symptoms may indicate inflammation of the temporal arteries, among which the following are worth noting:

 Temporal arteritis (giant cell arteritis)

-Temporal arteritis, also known as giant cell arteritis, is an inflammatory disease of the medium-sized arteries that supply blood to the head, eyes, and optic nerves.
+Temporal arteritis, also known as giant cell arteritis, is an inflammatory disease of the medium-sized arteries that supply the head, eyes, and optic nerves.
 Place your fingers firmly against your temple and you will feel a very pronounced pulsation.
 This is the temporal artery pulsating.
-The disease usually affects people over the age of 60 and is manifested by swelling and soreness of the vessels of the temple and scalp.
+The disease usually affects people over 60 years of age and is manifested by swelling and tenderness of the vessels of the temple and scalp.
 Women suffer from this disease 4 times more often than men.

-The main danger of temporal arteritis is loss of vision, although other arteries are also involved in the process with a long course of the disease.
-This disease is potentially dangerous for vision, but with timely and proper treatment, this can be avoided.
-The danger lies in the fact that blood passes poorly through the inflamed arteries to the eyes and optic nerves, therefore, without treatment, the nerve cells of the retina and optic nerve die.
+The main danger of temporal arteritis is loss of vision, although with a long course of the disease, other arteries are also involved in the process.
+This disease is potentially dangerous for vision, but with proper treatment started in a timely manner, this can be avoided.
+The danger is that blood flows poorly to the eyes and optic nerves through the inflamed arteries, so without treatment, the nerve cells of the retina and optic nerve die.

 Signs (symptoms)